Many concerns revolve around safety when it comes to consuming raw meat, even for dogs. Here are some answers.

 Switching your dog to a raw diet will transform them completely!
 Here are just a few benefits:

 - Reduced Allergies: Dogs in the wild never had allergies!
 Most dogs develop allergies from processed foods like kibble.
-Without any preservatives, additives, or chemical flavoring, a natural raw food diet will eliminate most reactions!
+A natural raw food diet will eliminate most reactions without any preservatives, additives, or chemical flavoring, and a natural raw food diet will eliminate most reactions!

-- Stool Improvement: With fewer carbs in a raw diet, smaller, firmer stools will be the result of absorbing most of the nutrients they consume.
+- Stool Improvement: With fewer carbs in a raw diet, more minor, firmer stools will be the result of absorbing most of the nutrients they consume.

 - Better Oral Health: Kibble deteriorates dogs’ teeth with those starchy ingredients.
 With raw dog food, small fragments of bone and cartilage are combined to promote gentle cleaning.
 Better dental hygiene means fewer bills and less risk of infections and mouth disease.

 - Improved Digestion: With no unnecessary ingredients in a raw diet, dogs can digest their food the way nature intended.
 The nutrient bioavailability is much greater in raw feeding, so they absorb everything they need and nothing they don’t.

-There’s a long list of other benefits I could go on forever but if you would like to know more, check out this blog on biologically appropriate feeding for dogs: https://www.caliraw.com/blogs/news/biologically-appropriate-feeding-for-dogs
+There’s a long list of other benefits I could go on forever but if you want to know more, check out this blog on biologically appropriate feeding for dogs: https://www.caliraw.com/blogs/news/biologically-appropriate-feeding-for-dogs.

 Should I Switch My Dog To A Raw Diet?

-Now that you know what generally goes into a BARF diet and know why it is beneficial to dogs, why are people still reluctant to switch their dogs from kibble to raw?
-Many concerns revolve around the topic of safety when it comes to consuming raw meat, even for dogs.
+Now that you know what generally goes into a BARF diet and why it is beneficial to dogs, why are people still reluctant to switch their dogs from kibble to raw?
+Many concerns revolve around safety when it comes to consuming raw meat, even for dogs.
 The risk of dogs possibly getting salmonella or e coli poisoning scares people away from the tremendous nutritional benefits it would provide for them to live a healthy life.
 Dogs have been blessed with bacteria-killing genes that helped them survive the wild for this long and eventually have been domesticated for our pleasure.